Honeybell Surname

 Where Does The Last Name Honeybell Come From? nationality or country of origin

-The surname Honeybell is held by more people in England than any other country or territory.
-It may appear in the variant forms:.
-For other potential spellings of Honeybell click here.
+The surname Honeybell is found in England more than any other country/territory.
+It can also occur in the variant forms:.
+For other potential spellings of this name click here.

 How Common Is The Last Name Honeybell? popularity and diffusion

-Honeybell is most frequent in England, where it is borne by 69 people, or 1 in 807,508.
-In England Honeybell is most prevalent in: Suffolk, where 28 percent live, Durham, where 14 percent live and Lancashire, where 9 percent live.
-Other than England this last name is found in 3 countries.
-It also occurs in Australia, where 16 percent live and Northern Ireland, where 1 percent live.
+The surname is most numerous in England, where it is held by 69 people, or 1 in 807,508.
+In England Honeybell is mostly found in: Suffolk, where 28 percent are found, Durham, where 14 percent are found and Lancashire, where 9 percent are found.
+Besides England this surname exists in 3 countries.
+It is also common in Australia, where 16 percent are found and Northern Ireland, where 1 percent are found.

 Honeybell Family Population Trend historical fluctuation

-The frequency of Honeybell has changed through the years.
-In England the number of people bearing the Honeybell surname expanded 119 percent between 1881 and 2014.
+The occurrence of Honeybell has changed over time.
+In England the number of people carrying the Honeybell surname rose 119 percent between 1881 and 2014.

 Phonetically Similar Names